MonikaRadominska/Final_project/README.md

 This project seeks to uncover key insights and provide clear explanations of the results.

+## Defining the problem

+Animal biodiversity is threatened by various factors worldwide, leading to negative impacts on ecosystems and human well-being.
+Conservation efforts have not been sufficient to protect many vulnerable species, requiring more effective strategies and collaboration among stakeholders to address the root causes of biodiversity loss.

 Keywords: mass extinction, biodiversity conservation, conservation status, IUCN Red List